omnislashh/nasa-web-project/readMe.md

 - try to write in editionprofil

 ## to do more
-footer presentation
+footer, presentation,
-delete logs unused
+delete unused logs

 INSERT INTO nasapic (nasaPicNumber)
 VALUE(12);